saadhvi-r28/ChatBot/README.md

-# 🤖 ChatBot - React Frontend
+# 🤖 Incidence Response Chatbot for Cyber Security

 A modern React-based chat interface for interacting with AI models through Ollama, specifically designed for cybersecurity analysts.